Adaptive truncation of infinite sums: applications to Statistics: Computational aspects

 \section{Computational aspects}

 In this section we discuss how the mathematical guarantees described in Section \ref{sec:approaches} can guide the development of a computational implementation.
-The interested reader is referred to Chapter 4 in~\cite{Higham2002} and to~\cite{Rump2008} and~\cite{Rump2009} for further reading on the computational aspects of numerical stability and efficiency.
+The interested reader is referred to Chapter 4 in~\cite{Higham2002} and to~\cite{Rump2008} and~\cite{Rump2009} for further reading on the computational aspects of numerical stability and efficiency. \cite{Neal2015} discusses exact summation using parallel algorithms.

 \paragraph{Logarithmic scale:} it is a well established fact that computation in the log scale is more stable in the sense that there are fewer situations that lead to numerical underflow and even overflow.
 This is particularly important for infinite summations, since precision loss can lead to dangerous rounding error propagation.